The Unnatural Normal

 restoring cellular flexibility

-Think of MSM as “helping the body clear and repair what it’s struggling to clear.”
+Think of MSM as a nutrient that “opens the pathways so the body can clear and repair what it has been struggling to deal with.”

 These are not stimulants.
 They are repair molecules, helping the body cope with increased cellular and mitochondrial load.